YDB cluster topology

 Note

 The storage volume multiplier specified above only applies to the fault tolerance factor.
-Other influencing factors (for example, slot fragmentation and granularity) must be taken into account for storage size planning.
+Other influencing factors (for example, slot fragmentation and granularity) must be taken into account for storage capacity planning.

 For information about how to set the YDB cluster topology, see Blob Storage configuration.